PedroMiotti/VimConfig/README.md

 My config for vim

-1. Put the .vimrc in ~/.vimrc
+1. Put the .vimrc in the home directory
 2. Install vundle (https://github.com/VundleVim/Vundle.vim)
 3. Add the vpm folder into the .vim folder.
 4. FZF config